mveele/SQL_join_comms/README.md

 Here, id =1 duplicated two tables as the transaction table had two rows with id=1.

-For many-to-many example, see our [Jupyter Notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).
+For many-to-many examples, see our [Jupyter Notebook](https://github.com/mveele/SQL_join_comms/blob/main/comms_project.ipynb).

 <a id="Notebook_Link"></a>